 0-2 years – 1 adult : 3 children,

 2-3 years – 1 adult : 4 children

 Over 3 years – 1 adult : 8 children

 Are the same staff based in each room to assist continuity?

-Yes, each room has a room leader and a permanent staff team and all staff have key children, meaning they are responsible for their learning journals and regularly planning for and assessing their development.
-We do have some staff who don’t have key children and work across the nursery, covering staff holiday and non-contact time when needed but we strive to keep the staff in each room as consistent as possible, especially when children are settling into nursery.
+Yes, each room has a room leader and a permanent staff team.
+Staff have key children, meaning they are responsible for the upkeep of their key children’s learning journals and staff regularly plan for and assess their key children’s development.
+We have some members of staff who don’t have key children and work across the nursery as required.
+We always strive to keep the staff in each room as consistent as possible, especially when children are settling into nursery.